pbedn/pbedn.github.io/content/books.md

 * science fiction
 * young cyber padawan on a road to get princess and half of the kingdom (actually quarter)

 Beginning a little boring, middle ok, ending better.
-Sometimes annoying and trivial, and how the heck the main hero just knows everything, and plays the guitar like a god.
+Sometimes annoying and trivial, and how the heck the main hero just knows everything and plays the guitar like a god.
-In general I enjoyed it, but I am not going to read second part - Ready Player Two and author's other book - Armada. too much of 80s in the first part for me ;)
+In general, I enjoyed it, but I am not going to read the second part - Ready Player Two and the author's other book - Armada too much of the 80s in the first part for me ;)
 As for the rating, I am giving three eggs out of five.